-But I didn’t want to look like I couldn’t even look at him.
+I didn’t want to look like I couldn’t even look at him.
 I mean, how pathetic is that?
 So I spun around jauntily and faced him with my hands on my hips.
-I heard a cackle (Londy, my ally in the putting-on-a-front game) which provided me with a spark of confidence and a stifled smile.
+I heard a cackle and a whoop (Londy, my ally in the putting-on-a-front game) which provided me with a spark of confidence and a stifled smile.

 “Right, who’s going to go first?”
 Dawlish wondered aloud.
 It seemed he was planning on giving a running commentary.